intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 document takes no position on that claim.

 This document instead describes the negative consequences of the application of Postel's principle to the modern Internet.
-In place of the principle, it is recommended that protocols receive continuing maintenance after their initial design and deployment.
+In place of this principle, it is recommended that protocols receive continuing maintenance after their initial design and deployment.
+Active protocol maintenance reduces or eliminates the opportunities to apply Postel's advice.

 There is good evidence to suggest that designers of protocols in the IETF widely understand the limitations of Postel's principle.
 This document serves